 What happens: Details are different in a hundred business listings.

-Why it matters: Google perceives disorder, not trust – hence, the brand loses some of its visibility.
+Why it matters: Google perceives disorder rather than trust – hence the brand loses some of its visibility.

 Cause: When there was a change in staff or tools, the old pages were not removed.